spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm-edx/README-1.md

 ***There are several other directories in the root directory, but you will not need to access them during this course.***

+* A Linux system consists of five key layers.
+* The user interface is the layer that enables the user to interact with applications using control devices​.
+* Applications enable users to perform certain tasks within the system.
+* The operating system runs on top of the Linux kernel and is vital for system health and stability.
+* The kernel is the lowest-level software and enables applications to interact with your hardware.
+* Hardware includes all the physical or electronic components of your PC.
+* And the Linux filesystem is a tree-like structure consisting of all directories and files on the system.

 Linux Terminal Overview =

 Reading: Browsing Directories with the Linux Terminal =